 - Retinal vein occlusion with macular edema

-Feel free to email our Clinical Research Coordinator, Eutropia Macias, or Director of Clinical Trials, Dr. Nikolas London, regarding any questions or potential candidates.
-Eutropia can be reached at [email protected] or at 858-451-1911.
-Dr. London can be reached at [email protected]
+Feel free to email our Clinical Research Department, or Director of Clinical Trials, Dr. Nikolas London, regarding any questions or potential candidates.
+The Clinical Research Department can be reached by email at [email protected], or by phone at 858-451-1911.
+Dr. London can be reached at [email protected].